INSURANCE POLICY PROCUREMENT

 Other Liability Insurance

 In this litigious society, a person can be sued for just about anything: a slip on the walk, a harsh and untrue word spoken in anger, an accident on the ball field.
 A personal liability policy covers many types of these risks and can give coverage in excess of that provided by homeowner’s and automobile insurance.
 Such umbrella coverage is usually fairly inexpensive, perhaps $250 a year for $1 million in liability.
+A case study for life Insurance, if the policyholder holder lies about his age or didn’t inform the insurance company earlier about his health status his or her beneficiary could not claim the policyholder earnings or investments portfolio after his death claim.

-Want to Review Your Policy?Â
+Want to Review Your Policy?

 To obtain a copy of your insurance policy, please contact your insurance agent or company.